Search our site:

 Does this mean that I am more than one person?
 Of coarse not!
 In the same way God is one God, yet His identity is defined through three persons - God, Our Father; God, the Son; and God, the Holy Spirit.

 *Of course, God is not three persons merely in name alone.

 Scientists call the substance of water H2O because it consists of super-tiny particles called molecules which are made of 2 even smaller atoms of Hydrogen joined to a single atom of Oxygen.

 However, water (H20) can take a liquid form - water, a solid form - ice, and a gas form - steam.
 It remains H2O though no matter what form it takes.

-In the same way God is God whether He is in the person of - God the Father, God the Son, or God the Holy Spirit.
-He is still one God just as the substance we know as water is still H2O whether it is a liquid (water), a gas (steam) or frozen (ice).
+In the same way God is One God as three persons - God the Father, God the Son, and God the Holy Spirit.
+He is still One God just as the substance we know as water is still H2O whether it is a liquid (water), a gas (steam) or frozen (ice).

 Object - an apple